dream-lab/VIoLET/README.md

 ```sh
 python metis_check.py dump/metis/metis_input.part.<number_of_VMs> <number_of_VMs>
 ```
-If the **metis_check.py** returns an error asking to re-run the gpmetis, repeat step 1.2
+Metis might over allocate the containers to a VM since it is making the partitions strictly based on Bandwidth.
+If the **metis_check.py** returns an error asking to re-run the gpmetis, repeat step 1.2.

 ##### Step 2 - [Deploy VIoLET]
 ###### Step 2.1